ZxZ7/ZFundPredictor/README.md

   ensemble_prediction = predictor.ensemble_prediction(ticker, **tune_params)
   ```

-  For more details, please check the latest [demo](https://github.com/ZxZ7/ZFundPredictor/tree/master/demo) and the following section.
+  For more details, please see the following section and the [demo](https://github.com/ZxZ7/ZFundPredictor/tree/master/demo).

 <br>